Why should you come to Career Counseling Connecticut?

 Nonetheless, we regret the risks we don’t take far more than risks that do not work out.
 Contact us now if you want to change your career and, in doing so, better your life.

 A Note From Daryl Capuano, founder of Career Counseling Connecticut:

-I lead with the above commentary because most people who contact Career Counseling Connecticut know of us through their own trusted sources.
+I lead with the above commentary because most people who contact Career Counseling Connecticut know of us through their own trusted sources, particularly friends who have worked with us for career coaching.
 If you are reading this page, you likely discovered us through an Internet search.

 We encourage you to investigate, ask around, and learn whatever you can about the career counselors in our company.
 Part of the reason, I focus our career counseling efforts on Connecticut residents stems from the hope that you can ask around about me or the holding company of Career Counseling Connecticut, The Learning Consultants, which is how most of our Connecticut clients know of my reputation.